 9) Watch feel good flicks

 I’m a Dateline, Law & Order, Tarantino flick type chick.
-However, it is sometimes necessary to avoid the dark & gloomy.
+However, it’s sometimes necessary to avoid the dark and gloomy.

 10) Thrift Shop Hoppin’

-We recently moved into our own apartment & we are working to make it feel like home.
-I would say at this point 80 percent of our decor is from Goodwill & other thrift shops.
+We recently moved into our own apartment, and are working to make it feel like home.
+I would say at this point 80% of our decor is from Goodwill, and other thrift shops.
 It’s actually become almost an objective of mine to decorate our home in thrift shop finds.

 “No amount of guilt will change the past & no amount of anxiety will change the future.”umar ibn khattab

 Remember, no one is perfect.
-Your life will be a constant fluctuation of positive & negative.
-I hope some of these tips help you when your in a funky place.
+Your life will be a constant fluctuation of positives and negatives.
+I hope some of these tips help you when you’re in a funky place.

 Be kind to yourself.